-The site was under the control of the Achaean League in 243-224 BC, and in 224 – 146 BC it joined the Boeotian League.
-Shrines to Melampos and Heracles are known to have existed by inscriptions that have been recovered on the site.
+The site was under the control of the Achaean League from 243 to 224 BC, and from 224 to 146 BC, it was part of the Boeotian League.
+Shrines to Melampos and Heracles are known to have existed as evidenced in inscriptions that have been recovered on the site.

 The town and its warehouses flourished even into Roman times.
 An inscription from approximately 420 AD listed Aigosthena as a “free city.”
 A substantial, five-aisled Christian basilica was erected in the lower fortified area during the medieval period, and there was a monastery complex within the citadel.